wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

 = v2.1 =
+* Added an option for Google+ to select either the "G +1" or "G+ Share" button.
 * Added sharing of WordPress "quote" format posts to tumblr.
 * Added the Pinterest sharing button for posts and pages with featured images.
+* Added a check for the "Exclude Pages" plugin in the widget section.
+* Added a call to CDN Linker (if it's installed) for image URLs shared to tumblr and Pinterest.

 = v2.0 =
 * The NextGEN Facebook OG options page has been re-worked to make it more compact.